Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_ttime_3_g1.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-I need to catch a train from Bleecker Street to ensure I arrive at Pelham Bay Park $\underline{before}$ $13:30$.
+I need to catch a train from Bleecker Street to ensure I arrive at Pelham Bay Park before $13{:}30$.
 What time does the latest train I could catch leave Bleecker Street?

 </div>
 <div class='workings'>